ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/varnish/varnish.md

 ### Using Varnish to Load Balance

-You will have to add this to the top of the VCL "/etc/varnish/default.vcl":
+You will have to add this to the top of the varnish configuration file "/etc/varnish/default.vcl":
 ```vcl
 import directors;
 ```